 Macros: If you're cycling carbs and you need 350 grams of carbs one day, but only 200 grams the next, know this ahead of time.
 Outline your daily macros or needs, with specific meal-by-meal guidelines, and post it somewhere in your kitchen.
 Where better than the refrigerator?

 To be clear, you don't have to count macros to make this work.
-You can also use the "fist" method I discussed in the article "Maintain a Caloric Deficit Without Counting Macros."
 But in either case, having concrete guidelines ahead of time will ease the shopping and prep to come.
 You can even take it to the next level and label containers by day and meal.

 3. Stick With Staple Items

 Save the decadence for a fresh meal.
 When you're prepping, focus on choosing easy-to-cook, bulk-packaged foods that store well.
-My recommendations: Mix and match from these categories and go to town:
+My recommendation is to mix and match from these categories and go to town:

 - Protein: Chicken breast, lean ground beef, pork tenderloin, flank steak, lean lunch meat (turkey breast, ham, or roast beef) and low-fat beef jerky